Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 Other types of retail barcode

-While EAN-13 barcodes are the most commonly used codes in New Zealand, other variants serve slightly different purposes or are popular in other parts of the world.
-Some other types of barcodes that are used in retail are:
+While EAN-13 barcodes are the most common codes in New Zealand, other variants serve slightly different purposes or are popular in other parts of the world.
+Some other types of retail barcodes are:

-UPC-A: This 12-digit barcode is North America’s most commonly used retail code.
+UPC-A: This 12-digit barcode is North America’s most common retail code.
 It serves the same purpose as an EAN-13 (a code for retail products), but it is 12 digits instead of 13.
 Barcodes New Zealand can provide UPC-A barcodes to customers who prefer this format.
 This is usually those whose market is primarily in North America.
-It should be noted that most shops worldwide accept both EAN-13 and UPC-A barcodes.
+Most shops worldwide accept both EAN-13 and UPC-A barcodes.

 UPC-A

-EAN-8: This 8-digit barcode is used for very small products which cannot fit a standard retail barcode.
+EAN-8: This 8-digit barcode is only for very small products which cannot fit a standard retail barcode.
 The only way to obtain these is by renting them from GS1.
-They are carefully managed due to a limited supply.
+Due to a limited supply, it can be difficult to obtain an EAN-8.
+We cannot supply EAN-8 codes.

 EAN-8

-ITF-14: Also known as a TUN or carton barcode, these 14-digit codes are used in inward goods to process shipments from suppliers.
-ITF-14 barcodes should not be printed on a product that will be sold over the counter.
+ITF-14: Also known as a TUN or carton barcode, these 14-digit codes are for inward goods to process shipments from suppliers.
+ITF-14 barcodes are not for checkout point of sale use.
+They are just for inventory purposes.

 ITF-14